-This small but moving exhibition can be found at The Hague’s Historical Museum.
+This small, moving exhibition can be found at The Hague’s Historical Museum.
 The museum is one of several around the so-called Hofvijver and close to the Mauritshuis.
-The exhibition focuses on the lives of Mr. Cupido and Mr. Sideron – two African servants at the 18th century court of the Oranje-Nassau Stadholder family in The Hague.
+The exhibition focuses on the lives of Mr. Cupido and Mr. Sideron: two African servants at the 18th century court of the Oranje-Nassau Stadholder-family in The Hague.

 While Trump claimed he had been vindicated – and therefore his Russian headache and cloud had lifted (fake news and alternative facts, as usual) … While Theresa May had created a big, huge, enormous splitting headache – for herself, her party, plenty voters who had supported her … I accidentally hit upon a very bad idea.

 “The last diary of Tsaritsa Alexandra” is no novel, but a historical document.
 It is what its title suggest: one of Alexandra’s diaries.
 The book not only consists of the diary, but contains a small biography and other parts.

 This book is not new.
 It first appeared in 2009 and went through several editions.
 The reason I became interested in it, was the recent lecture I attended.
 Its topic was the plight of elderly Jews in Nazi occupied Vienna, left behind by family members who managed to emigrate and escape.